-Filing Fees For Citizenship: Too Much To Ask?
+Increased Citizenship Filing Fees: Too Much To Ask?

 Fee critics assert the filing cost is a barrier for the working poor, relegating naturalization as a privilege only affordable by wealthy immigrants.
 They add that the increase from $225.00 at the beginning of the George W. Bush administration to $680.00 creates a systemic barrier to poorer and less educated immigrants.

 First, the immigrant view.
 Citizenship fees are an investment in one’s future, not a mere expense draining one’s bank account.
-A person’s future in the U.S. is more secure, allowing them more economic and social opportunities – than if that individual remains a lawful permanent resident.
+A person’s future in the United States is more secure, allowing them more economic and social opportunities – than if that individual remains a lawful permanent resident.

 This is especially true for those who one day slip up and commit an offense.
 Lawful permanent residents remain at constant danger of losing their immigration status.